Inland Marine History Archive - Logo

 Photo of the US Government building at the Soo lock

-The whole front dock area was Captain of the Port Office, they handled all of the VHF Radio traffic in the river controlling up-bound and down-bound vessel traffic transiting the River in concert with Lock Master for Soo Locks.
+The whole front dock area was for Captain of the Port Office, they handled all of the VHF Radio traffic in the river controlling up-bound and down-bound vessel traffic transiting the River in concert with Lock Master for Soo Locks.
 At one point in the 70s the building was removed and CW ended.
 The VHF system was moved to the barracks building structure behind the building.

 Photo of the NOG control console and transmitter